LieberInstitute/smoking-nicotine-mouse/code/README.md

   * [02_Comparisons.R](04_DEA/Tx_analysis/02_Comparisons.R) for txs and [02_Comparisons.R](04_DEA/Exon_analysis/02_Comparisons.R) for exons:

+    **Compare experiments**
     Plot the moderated *t*-stats of txs/exons in:

-    **Compare experiments**
       * Smoking-exposed pup brain vs nicotine-exposed pup brain

     **Compare expression features**
-      * Moderated *t*-stats of txs/exons in nicotine/smoking-exposed pup brain vs moderated *t*-stats of their genes in the same experiment
+      * Plot moderated *t*-stats of txs/exons in nicotine/smoking-exposed pup brain vs moderated *t*-stats of their genes in the same experiment

     For exons only:
-      * Moderated *t*-stats of genes in nicotine/smoking-exposed pup brain vs mean of |*t*-stats of the gene - *t*-stats of the gene's exons|
+      * Plot moderated *t*-stats of genes in nicotine/smoking-exposed pup brain vs mean of |*t*-stats of the gene - *t*-stats of the gene's exons|
-      * Moderated *t*-stats of exons in nicotine/smoking-exposed pup brain vs |*t*-stats of the exon's gene - *t*-stats of the exon|
+      * Plot moderated *t*-stats of exons in nicotine/smoking-exposed pup brain vs |*t*-stats of the exon's gene - *t*-stats of the exon|

     Boxplots of expression lognorm counts of relevant genes and their txs/exons in the nicotine and smoking experiments.